-Partnership agreements frequently alter the management structure established in DRUPA by creating "managing partners," altering voting rights to be proportional to contributions or some other economic interest, or otherwise.
+Partnership agreements frequently alter the management structure established in DRUPA by creating managing partners, altering voting rights to be proportional to contributions or some other economic interest, or otherwise.
 As with most Delaware business forms, the partners of a partnership are granted broad flexibility in ordering the internal affairs of the entity.

 Under DRUPA, unless otherwise provided in the partnership agreement, a partner of a general partnership is entitled to inspect the partnership's books and records for any purpose reasonably related to the partner's interest as a partner in the general partnership.
 In addition, under DRUPA, partners of a general partnership owe the partnership and the other partners fiduciary duties of loyalty and care.
 DRUPA permits a partnership agreement to modify these duties; however, a partnership agreement may not eliminate the implied contractual covenant of good faith and fair dealing.
 Separate Legal Entity.
-Under DRUPA, unless otherwise provided in the partnership agreement and a statement of partnership existence filed with the Secretary of State of the State of Delaware, a general partnership is a separate legal entity.
-In addition, unless otherwise provided in the partnership agreement and a statement of partnership existence filed with the Secretary of State of the State of Delaware, a partner of a general partnership is not a co-owner of partnership property and has no interest in specific partnership property.
+Under DRUPA, unless otherwise provided in the partnership agreement and a statement of partnership existence filed with the Secretary of State, a general partnership is a separate legal entity.
+In addition, unless otherwise provided in the partnership agreement and a statement of partnership existence filed with the Secretary of State, a partner of a general partnership is not a co-owner of partnership property and has no interest in specific partnership property.